poissonconsulting/datacheckr/README.md

     deck(x, list("col1" = c("^//d", ".*")))

-with three or more non-missing character elements each value in `col1` must match at least one.
+with three or more non-missing character elements each value in `col1` must match at least one of the elements which are treated as regular expressions.

 ### Factor Class

-To indicate that `col1` should simply be a factor use
+To indicate that `col1` should be a factor use

     deck(x, list("col1" = factor("c")))